supriya-07G/true_label/README.md

 ## 🔒 Privacy & Security
 We take your data security and privacy seriously.
-*   **Your Data, Your Control**: Your health profile is used exclusively to power the safety analysis during your active session.
+*   **Local-First Logic**: Core profile preferences are cached locally for maximum performance and privacy.
-*   **Secure Infrastructure**: All information is handled with modern encryption and security protocols to ensure your data stays private.
+*   **Secure Infrastructure**: High-tier encryption and security protocols ensure that your sensitive health data remains safe.
-*   **Commitment to Privacy**: We never share or sell your personal health information to third parties.
+*   **Zero-Third-Party Sharing**: Your personal health profile is used exclusively for your session and is never sold or shared.

 ---

 <div align="center">
 Built for a safer, healthier world.
 <br/>
 <i>Empowering safer choices, one label at a time.</i>
 </div>